noawe-boi/NoahsObsidianSync/Linux Installation Guide.md

+This is a general guide or wiki for my personal use of linux.
+Usually after making a fresh install I'll forget how I configured something for use or how I set up a specific tool.
+This is my consolidated knowledge for future reference.

 ## Partitioning

-I reccomend keeping your root partition and home partition combined.
+I recommend keeping your root partition and home partition combined.
 20GB is not nearly enough for a root partition if you are fucking around like I am.
 ![[Pasted image 20250101135346.png | 1200]]

 I partition my disks with cgdisk and I assume you will too.
 The following information only applies to cgdisk use cases.